aronpammer/UHAI-hackathon/README.md

 - The AI engine which we developed as part of this hackathon is used as a library inside the python web services logic

+Module interactions

+Please refer to the system.png diagram

 Dependencies

 - IPFS (and its dependencies)